Large-Scale Web Scraping: Everything You Need to Know

 1. Build a Continuous Scraping Process With Scheduled Tasks

-Also, each scraper can scrape several pages in parallel behind the scenes.
+Also, each can scrape several pages in parallel behind the scenes.
 This way, you could achieve a double level of parallelism.

 2. Premium Web Proxies